yousefelkilany/image-processing-serverless-webapp/README.md

     *   For the `ImageProcessingInvokerRole-SAA-Manara`, nothing much besides proper permissions and simple python script that invoke step function.
 4.  **Configure S3 Trigger**: Configure the source S3 bucket to trigger the `ImageProcessingInvokerLambda-SAA-Manara` on `s3:ObjectCreated:Put` events.
 5.  **Set up API Gateway**: Create a REST API, I added a `/upload-image` resource with a `POST` method, and integrate it with the `GeneratePresignedURL-SAA-Manara` using Lambda Proxy Integration. **Enabled CORS**.
 Deployed the API to a stage `v1`.
+6.  **Set up CloudFront**: From CloudFront service in the AWS Console, create a new distribution and select S3 destination bucket as Origin domain.
+AWS will prompt for automatically changing bucket policies to permit only cloudfront for accesing the bucket while it maintains private.
+You'll be assigned a public url for accessing your files via path like normal.

 ## Usage